publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–5.md

     Section 131 of the Medicare Improvements for Patients and Providers Act of 2008, referred to in subsec. (e), is [section 131 of Pub.
 L. 110–275][/us/pl/110/275/s131], [122 Stat.
 2520][/us/stat/122/2520], which amended [section 1395w–4 of this title][/us/usc/t42/s1395w–4], enacted provisions set out as notes under [section 1395w–4 of this title][/us/usc/t42/s1395w–4], and redesignated provisions formerly set out as a note under [section 1395w–4 of this title][/us/usc/t42/s1395w–4] as section 1395w–4(m).

     The Social Security Act, referred to in subsecs. (g) and (h), is [act Aug.
 14, 1935, ch.
 531][/us/act/1935-08-14/ch531], [49 Stat.
 620][/us/stat/49/620].
-Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of this title.
+Title XVIII of the Act is classified generally to this subchapter.
 For complete classification of this Act to the Code, see [section 1305 of this title][/us/usc/t42/s1305] and Tables.

  __Codification__